alfman99/trello-agile-autoburndown/README.md

 ## Prerequisites

+**If you dont have all of this prerequisites or dont follow the instructions this program WILL NOT WORK**

 * Trello token and key: [trello.com/app-key](https://trello.com/app-key/)
 * Trello board with at least one list with the name "DONE [sprint_number]", where [sprint_number] is the number of the sprint currently doing
 * Trello board with at least one list with the name "TODO [sprint_number]"
+* Trello board with at least one list with the name "DOING [sprint_number]"
+* Trello card on the "DOING [sprint_number]" named "Burndown"
-* Google Spreadsheet with this format [IMPORTANT]: ...url...
+* Create a copy of [this Google Spreadsheet [IMPORTANT]](https://docs.google.com/spreadsheets/d/1gXt2oOAWYsE0x0xzE2ZMpajP2HgGGjlCtoJejU4YEF4/edit?usp=sharing)
 * The script on this repo :^)

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Installation

-1. Create a Google Spreadsheet with the template provided
+1. Click Archive > Create a copy; on [this spreadsheet](https://docs.google.com/spreadsheets/d/1gXt2oOAWYsE0x0xzE2ZMpajP2HgGGjlCtoJejU4YEF4/edit?usp=sharing)
 2. Update the spreadsheet with your data (boardId, key, token, sprint_actual)
 3. Go to Extensions > Apps Script
 4. Paste the script on the website it was just oppened